 New XEN_DOMCTL{get,set}cpuid_policy hypercalls will be introduced, which allows the toolstack to query and set the cpuid policy for a specific domain.
-It shall supersede XEN_DOMCTL_set_cpuid, shall fail if Xen is unhappy with any aspect of the policy during auditing.
+It shall supersede XEN_DOMCTL_set_cpuid, and shall fail if Xen is unhappy with any aspect of the policy during auditing.
+This provides feedback to the user that a chosen combination will not work, rather than the guest booting in an unexpected state.

 When a domain is initially created, the appropriate guests default policy is duplicated for use.
 When auditing, Xen shall audit the toolstacks requested policy against the guests max policy.
-This allows experimental features or nonmigration-safe features to be opted in to, without those features being imposed upon all guests automatically.
+This allows experimental features or non-migration-safe features to be opted in to, without those features being imposed upon all guests automatically.